Mayoral Candidate Stances: Food Policy Issues

 Data from 2015 tells us that 1 in 5 Arizonans (15.8%) report food insecurity.
 The designation of Tucson as a City of Gastronomy has proven to be a big boost for tourism, how can we leverage this designation to address issues like hunger and food access?

 Addressing the issue of food insecurity must begin with recognizing how serious of an issue this is.
-I believe that we need to double down on existing efforts that have proven to be effective as well as explore new, innovative ways to reduce food insecurity in conjunction with community partners.
+I believe that we need to double down on existing efforts that have proven to be effective as well as explore new, innovative ways to reduce food insecurity like implementing the Dairy Test Kits in conjunction with community partners.

 I have supported the work that the City currently does in partnership with the Community Food Bank through our General Fund grants program, and will seek to expand this investment as Mayor.
 The City also works in collaboration with Las Milpitas and community gardens across Tucson, especially in food deserts and other stressed communities.
 I also helped develop Tucson Water’s Community Garden water rate and helped ensure that the city offers vacant city parcels for the purposes of growing food.